 It is important to ensure your diet includes adequate amounts of vital nutrients.
 Among these are omega-3 fatty acids, which you can get from foods such as fish, eggs, and spinach.
 This class of essential fatty acids fights inflammation that can result in pain.

-Probiotics, including yogurt, are also useful for fighting inflammation, same as turmeric.
+Probiotics, including yogurt, and turmeric are also useful for fighting inflammation.
 You will also benefit from increasing the amount of vitamin D in your body, as this may help reduce cytokines that cause pain.

 Certain foods you eat can aggravate conditions that can worsen unexplained pain.
 They include alcohol, sugars, chocolate, and processed foods.
 You should avoid or, at least, limit the intake of such.